RaminVali/spotify_rsm/README.md

 ## Setup
 To access a Spotify API yourself, you'll need to create an account to obtain a client_id and client_secret.
 To run this project you will need to generate  install it by running the following code on Colab.
+This did not fully work, and is a work in progress as google colab takes the config files away even AFTER they are packaged with the file.
+Remote installing on terminal works.

 ```
 !pip install git+https://github.com/user/yourteamrepo